New Zealand officials find half ton of meth hidden in motors

-WELLINGTON, New Zealand (AP) - New Zealand authorities say they found more than a half ton of methamphetamine hidden inside a shipment of 60 electric motors from Thailand.
+WELLINGTON, New Zealand (AP) - New Zealand authorities said Friday they found more than a half ton of methamphetamine hidden inside a shipment of 60 electric motors from Thailand.

-Customs Investigations Manager Bruce Berry told The Associated Press on Friday they believe a sophisticated Canadian drug cartel is behind the shipment.
-He said they have been tracking two Canadians for several months who they believe were sent separately to New Zealand to receive and sell the drugs.
+Customs Investigations Manager Bruce Berry told The Associated Press they believe a sophisticated Canadian drug cartel is behind the shipment.
+He said they had tracked two Canadians for several months who they believe were sent separately to New Zealand to collect and sell the drugs.

 Two Canadian men in their mid-20s and one New Zealand man have been arrested and charged with importing and possessing methamphetamine.
 They each face a maximum sentence of life imprisonment if convicted.

-Berry said international criminal organizations are looking for new markets and New Zealand has proved attractive to them.
+Berry said international criminal organizations currently have a glut of drugs and are looking for new markets.
+He said New Zealand has proved attractive to them because meth sells on the streets here for a higher price than just about anywhere else in the world.

 Sign up for Daily Newsletters